pallets/flask/docs/index.rst

 .. image:: _static/flask-horizontal.png
     :align: center

 Welcome to Flask's documentation.
-Flask is a Python micro framework for building web applications.
+It is a Python micro framework for building web applications.
 Get started with :doc:`installation` and then get an overview with the :doc:`quickstart`.
 There is also a more detailed :doc:`tutorial/index` that shows how to create a small but